 You’ve probably got a zillion ideas and tasks floating around inside that brain of yours.
 And it’s undoubtedly overwhelming.
 But getting it all down on paper can be surprisingly soothing for the soul.
-You could use an app (like Wunderlist or Todoist), but sometimes being a little old-fashioned and going back to pen and paper is the best way to escape more distractions.
+You could use an app (like TickTick), but sometimes being a little old-fashioned and going back to pen and paper is the best way to escape more distractions.

 However you choose to record your brain dump, once you’ve written everything down you’ll probably find you already feel a touch calmer.
 But don’t stop there.
 Now you need to organise all those thoughts.
 Turn that random list into something useful.

 Categorise and prioritise all those ideas, projects and tasks.
 Perhaps you could divide your list into: